This character page is Spoilers Off, so please refrain from adding spoiler markup.

 - Megaton Punch: Her signature attack, Star Punch, does this while launching a star-shaped burst of energy at her foe.

-- O.O.C.
-Is Serious Business: Becomes quite nervous and worried about the idea of becoming School President after Madoka suggests she should.
-Yuni states this usually not like her to get so worried.
+- OOC Is Serious Business: Becomes quite nervous and worried about the idea of becoming School President after Madoka suggests she should.
+Yuni notes that it's not like her to get so worried.
+She also becomes much more grim during episode 45 when she's unable to unlock her Twinkle Imagination like the other girls, and later on in episode 48 when it's revealed that Fuwa's sacrifice was unsuccessful, leading to the universe being swallowed in darkness.

 - Odango Hair: She has these in her Cure form, although the buns are at the bottom of her pigtails, likely to emulate the planet Saturn as evidenced by the rings surrounding them.